20 Diseases Doctors Frequently Misdiagnose

 Inflammatory bowel disease (IBD) consists of two autoimmune conditions: Crohn's disease and ulcerative colitis.
 Both cause inflammation of the intestines, which can result in stomach pain, diarrhea, fatigue, nausea and vomiting.
 Those symptoms overlap with irritable bowel syndrome (IBS) and celiac disease, which each have their own treatments.

-The Remedy Rx: Discuss any bothersome digestive symptoms completely with your doctor, who may provide a referral to a gastroenterologist.
+The Rx: Discuss any bothersome digestive symptoms completely with your doctor, who may provide a referral to a gastroenterologist.
 Being completely candid can help a specialist pinpoint subtleties in symptoms that can lead to effective treatment faster.

 A pulmonary embolism occurs when a blood clot lodges in the lung, blocking blood flow or oxygen.
 It's usually caused by a deep vein thrombosis (DVT) breaking free from a blood clot in the leg.
 It can cause chest pain, shortness of breath, dizziness and other symptoms that could be confused for a heart condition.

-The Remedy Rx: If you experience symptoms of PE, tell your doctor about your risk factors for DVT, such as leg pain or swelling, recent long periods of sitting (including on plane travel), or a previous DVT diagnosis.
+The Rx: If you experience symptoms of PE, tell your doctor about your risk factors for DVT, such as leg pain or swelling, recent long periods of sitting (including on plane travel), or a previous DVT diagnosis.
 And to further protect your health, don't miss this essential list of the 70 Things You Should Never Do For Your Health.